Comment planter et semer du persil en extérieur ? Conseils et astuces

 What is parsley?

-What does Parsley look like?
+What does the parsley look like?

 How to use parsley?

-Parsley Diseases
+Parsley diseases

-Sowing parsley in detail: type of seed and location
+The sowing of the parsley in detail: type of seed and location

 Which seed to choose?

-The choice of seeds is particularly important because it will influence the growth of the plants and affect the nutritional intake of your fruits and vegetables.
-To enjoy all the flavor of parsley while being sure of the quality of your product, we recommend seeds with the " Organic Farming " label.
-This label is a certification that the seed is organic and has not undergone any harmful chemical treatment.
-In addition, compared to other varieties of seeds, organic seeds are more resistant , including to pests.
+The choice of seeds is particularly important because it will influence plant growth and play on the nutritional intake of your fruits and vegetables.
+To take advantage of all the flavor of parsley while being sure of the quality of your product, we recommend the labeled seeds "Organic Agriculture".
+This label is a certification that the seed is organic and that it has not undergone any harmful chemical treatment.
+In addition, compared to other varieties of seeds, organic seeds are more resistant including in the face of pests.

-What location for my parsley stalk?
+What location for my parsley foot?

-Organic parsley: from sowing to harvesting
+Organic parsley: from sowing to harvest

 5 steps for sowing in the garden